Tools-for-Natural-Language-Processing/Tools-for-NLP-student-collab/README.md

 # Tools-for-NLP-student-collab
-In the course repository, you will find the course assignments, code snippets, and you can work collaboratively on tasks.
+In the course repository, you will find the assignments, the readings, and the code snippets.
+You can also work collaboratively on tasks.

 Welcome to our shared repository for course projects and experiments.